Pros and cons of traffic calming humps

 The speed hump is one of the most commonly used traffic calming measures.
 There is no doubt that these devices are some of the best engineering measures for reducing speed.
 As part of the raised section category of traffic calming, these are similar to speed bumps.
 Speed humps are usually the choice for speed reduction on most emergency vehicle routes.

-The primary reason for the inclusion of the speed hump in a traffic control plan is because it partially slows down traffic.
+The primary reason for including the speed hump in a traffic control plan is that it partially slows down traffic.
 So, it is one of the most effective methods to discourage speeding and enforce traffic safety.

 Facts about speed humps effectiveness!

 Transportation engineers have a variety of traffic calming measures at their disposal to enforce traffic rules.
 However, their efficiency in achieving optimal speed control is a key factor.
 In the case of speed humps, there have been studies done that showcase their effectiveness.

 Three of the most important facts regarding speed humps are the following:

 Speed humps often enforce speed limits on roadways.
 These traffic control devices are one of the optimal choices on the routes designated for all types of vehicles.